New Content Daily Sign Up Here

 Posted in Employment Visas, Musing, The Hong Kong Visa Geeza /

-Now that I’ve lost my job what about my Hong Kong work visa?
-Will I get kicked out of Hong Kong?
+I've lost my job what about my employment visa for Hong Kong

 No, definitely, not.
 Not at the moment anyway.
 This is how it all plays out for you now.